Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [PMD: Physical medium dependent](https://en.wikipedia.org/wiki/Physical_medium_dependent) _`Wiki`_
 - [PMD layer @ keysight](https://rfmw.em.keysight.com/wireless/helpfiles/n7617a/pmd_layer.htm) _`Diagram`_

+## 802.11 PHY Layer 1 (PLCP & PMD): `Management Layer Entities`
+_Both MAC and PHY layers conceptually include management entities, called the MAC sublayer management entity and the PHY sublayer management entity.
+These entities are referred to as the MAC Layer Management Entity (MLME), and the Physical Layer Management Entity (PLME).
+These entities provide the layer management service interfaces through which layer management functions may be invoked.
+In order to provide correct MAC operation, a station management entity (SME) shall be present within each station._

 ## 📡⚙️📲 802.11 PHY Layer 1: `Operations`
 _The general operation of the various Physical layers is very similar.
 To perform PLCP functions, the 802.11 standard specifies the use of state machines.
 Each state machine performs one of the following 3 functions:_